-From 2007 through 2008, he occupied the Charles H. Stockton Visiting Chair of International Law at the Naval War College.
+From 2007 through 2008, Professor Schmitt occupied the Charles H. Stockton Visiting Chair of International Law at the Naval War College.
 He has been invited to serve as the Sir Ninian Stephen Visiting Scholar at Melbourne University, Visiting Distinguished Fellow at Emory Law School's International Humanitarian Law Clinic, Visiting Scholar at Australian National University and Visiting Scholar Yale Law School.
 Additionally, he has delivered the James Crawford Lecture at Adelaide Law School, Sir Ninian Stephen Lecture at Melbourne University, Hilaire McCoubrey Lecture at Hull University and Waldemar Solf Lecture at the US Army’s Judge Advocate General’s Legal Center and School.
-The General Editor of the "International Law Studies," Professor Schmitt serves on many boards of institutions, learned and professional societies, and publications dealing with international humanitarian law.
-He is a fellow of the Royal Society of the Arts and a member of the Council of Foreign Relations, in 2017 he was awarded the Order of the Cross of Terra Mariana by the President of Estonia for his contributions to cyber defence and in 2018 named the Naval War College’s Research Scholar of the Year.
+The General Editor of the Lieber Studies series (OUP), Professor Schmitt serves on many boards of institutions, learned and professional societies, and publications dealing with international humanitarian law.
+A fellow of the Royal Society of the Arts and a member of the Council of Foreign Relations, in 2017 he was awarded the Order of the Cross of Terra Mariana by the President of Estonia for his contributions to cyber defence and in 2018 named the Naval War College’s Research Scholar of the Year.